 The 2011 MLDC Report instigated a sticks and carrots scheme for achieving diversity metrics revolving around racial and ethnic categories, but even a cursory examination of the canard that arbitrary categories are "strategic imperatives" exposes absurdity.

-Recent words of the Supreme Court of the United States found these same superficial categories to be "imprecise... overbroad ... arbitrary ... undefined ... underinclusive ... incoherent ... irrational stereo-types ... [and/or] opaque."
+The Supreme Court of the United States found these same superficial categories to be "imprecise... overbroad... arbitrary... undefined... underinclusive... incoherent... irrational stereotypes... [and/or] opaque."
+17